ragitu5552/Multi-Modal-RAG---All-modalities/README.md

    ##   ✨ Features

-   -   Processes multi-modal data (documents 📄, images 🖼️, videos 🎥) [cite: 4, 5]
+   -   Processes multi-modal data (documents 📄, images 🖼️, videos 🎥)
-   -   Accurately answers questions related to the knowledge base [cite: 5]
+   -   Accurately answers questions related to the knowledge base
-   -   Simple user interface for interacting with the AI assistant [cite: 6]
+   -   Simple user interface for interacting with the AI assistant
-   -   Optional: Conversational memory 🧠 [cite: 7]
+   -   Optional: Conversational memory 🧠

    ##   📥 Requirements

-   -   Input: A folder containing images 🖼️, videos 🎥, and documents (PDF 📄 or Word) related to a specific domain or topic. [cite: 4]
+   -   Input: A folder containing images 🖼️, videos 🎥, and documents (PDF 📄 or Word) related to a specific domain or topic.

    ##   📦 Output Deliverables

-   -   GitHub repository with all code and documentation 💻 [cite: 7]
+   -   GitHub repository with all code and documentation 💻
-   -   Folder containing the input data for the AI assistant to process 📂 [cite: 7]
+   -   Folder containing the input data for the AI assistant to process 📂
-   -   Video recording explaining the approach and code walkthrough 📹 [cite: 8]
+   -   Video recording explaining the approach and code walkthrough 📹

    ##   🏆 Evaluation Criteria

-   -   Technical Depth: Efficient handling of multi-modal data, retrieval mechanisms, and response generation. [cite: 9]
+   -   Technical Depth: Efficient handling of multi-modal data, retrieval mechanisms, and response generation.
-   -   Code Quality: Well-structured, maintainable, and documented code. [cite: 10]
+   -   Code Quality: Well-structured, maintainable, and documented code.

    ##   👨‍💻 Code Overview